The Politics Of Racism, Terminologies And Imagery

 Did any Africans notice, or make a fuss?
 All I know is that had the LGBTQ+ colours been painted in the wrong order, the LGBTQ+ community would have let the council know in no uncertain terms, and many of us would have heard about it!

-That’s an illustration of proactively pushing your community’s interest.
+That’s an illustration of proactively pushing for one’s community’s interest.

 Incidentally, coming out of a recent meeting with my local council, Brent, I noticed the zebra crossing in front of the civic centre was bordered on either side with the LGBTQ+ colours.
 Upon reading about how that happened, I realised that the LGBTQ+ flag was also flown on top of the centre during Pride month.